vangheem/nvg_blog/_posts/2018-09-17-why-plone-resource-registries-happened.md

 [2014 Zidandca Sprint](https://plone.org/news/old-news/zidanca-sprint-report-js-less-integration).

 We had [the mockup project](https://github.com/plone/mockup).
 We had [Plone](https://plone.org).
-Now, we needed a way to bring to make them work in "harmony" together.
+Now, we needed a way to make them work in "harmony" together.

 It was the first time I met [Ramon Navarro Bosch](https://twitter.com/bloodbare).
-Side note: who since then, I've done a lot of open source work with.
+Side note: since then, I've done a lot of open source work with Ramon.
 I even joined one of his startups.

 ## The mockup project